Article

 Trans Summer School: Orchiectomy

 Some surgeons have strict requirements when it comes to getting clearance for ochiectomy.
-Once you’ve had this procedure, you will not be able to produce sperm — so if you think you might want to contribute your genes to someone in the future, you should make arrangements to bank your sperm for future use.
+Once you’ve had this procedure, you will not be able to produce sperm—so if you think you might want to contribute your genes to someone in the future, you should make arrangements to bank your sperm for future use.

 This section is part of a larger piece, Trans Summer School: The Wide World of Surgical Transition.
-To read the whole piece or another section, click here!

 Similar articles and advice